Think About the Way: Chart performance

-"Think About the Way" was a major hit on the charts on several continents and remains Ice MC's most successful song to date.
-In Europe, it reached the top 10 in Belgium, Denmark, Italy, Scotland, Spain and Switzerland.
-Additionally, the single made it to the top 20 in Finland, France, Germany, Iceland, Ireland, the Netherlands and Sweden, as well as on the Eurochart Hot 100, where it peaked at number 18.
+"Think About the Way" was a major hit on the charts on several continents and remains Ice MC's most successful song.
+In Europe, it entered the top 10 in Belgian Flanders (3), Denmark (9), Italy (4), Scotland (5), Spain (6) and Switzerland (10).
+Additionally, the single was a top-20 hit in Finland (18), France (14), Germany (14), Iceland (18), Ireland (20), the Netherlands (11) and Sweden (13), as well as on the Eurochart Hot 100, where it peaked at number 18 on August 6, 1994.
+On the European Dance Radio Chart, it almost peaked atop, reaching number two, behind Cappella's "U & Me", as well as on the European Dance Radio year-end chart and the French Top Dance chart.

 In the United Kingdom, "Think About the Way" reached its highest position as number 38 in its second run on the UK Singles Chart, on September 8, 1996.
 It had previously peaked at number 42 in 1994.
-On the UK Dance Chart, it was a even bigger hit, reaching number six.
+On the UK Dance Chart, it was a bigger hit, reaching number six.
 Outside Europe, the single peaked at number four on the RPM Dance/Urban chart in Canada and was also successful in Israel, reaching number five there.

 Music video

-The accompanying music video for "Think About the Way" was directed by Giacomo De Simone, but it didn't feature Alexia.
-It was A-listed on Germany's VIVA in June 1994.
-The video was later published on YouTube channel in September 2014.
-By November 2022, it had generated more than 27 million views.
-De Simone would go on directing the video for Ice MC's next single, "It's a Rainy Day".
+The music video for "Think About the Way" was directed by Giacomo de Simone, but it didn't feature Alexia, whose vocals are featured on the song.
+The video was filmed in Filanda Forno in Massa, Italy and was A-listed on Germany's VIVA in June 1994.
+The video was later made available on YouTube in 2014, and had generated more than 87 million views as of July 2025.
+De Simone had previously directed the video for "Scream" in 1990, and would go on directing the video for Ice MC's two next singles, "It's a Rainy Day" and "Give Me the Light".